-Performers at the Waterfront Park venue in 2019 include Marcus Mosely (of The Sojourners) and The Day Trippers (which is also a great local band).
+Performers at the Waterfront Park venue in 2019 included Marcus Mosely (of The Sojourners) and The Day Trippers (which is also a great local band).

-The Marcus Mosely Chorale starts the afternoon off at just after 12:00 pm with Gospel-style singing.
-The Day Trippers finish the festivities with their repertoire of Beatles favourites between 3:00 and 4:00.
-In between there are performances by the J.P.
+The Marcus Mosely Chorale started the afternoon off at just after 12:00 pm with Gospel-style singing.
+The Day Trippers finished the festivities with their repertoire of Beatles favourites between 3:00 and 4:00.
+In between there were performances by the J.P.
 Fell Pipe Band, the ShowStoppers (a Glee-style dance academy) and other entertainers.

 TIP: To get to Waterfront Park from the SeaBus, turn left (i.e., head west) as you exit the terminal.
 The park is just a 5-minute walk away.
 That’s where you’ll find the main festivities between noon and 4:00 pm.